loffelmann/Rubik/README.md

 weights could be compressed to 8 bits.

-I didn't get any further improvement with hyperparameter tuning (tried different numbers of layers, different activations, optimizer params).
+I didn't get any further improvement with hyperparameter tuning (tried different numbers of layers, different activations, optimizer params, length of training sequences).

 ![Dependency of model performance on model size, cube scrambled by 10 moves](misc/meas1_plot1_scramble10.png)